-Jan F. is a Strategic Energy Analyst at The Hague Centre for Strategic Studies.
+Jan is an independent climate change and energy transition researcher.
 His research focuses on energy markets, climate policies as well as the strategic consequences, risks and opportunities for state and non-state actors in the global energy transition.

 Both the Netherlands and Germany are about to propose major new national climate measures.
 If the proposals become law, they will enforce some of the most stringent national targets for GHG reductions in the world.
 It’s why, on 22 August, Dutch Prime Minister Mark Rutte will host a meeting with German Chancellor Angela Merkel and her ‘climate cabinet’.
 Coordinated Dutch-German climate action can make these neighbouring countries role models for … [Read more...]